History of Guinea-Bissau: Struggle for independence

 After Cabral's death the party was led by Aristides Pereira, who later became the first president of the Republic of Cape Verde.
 The PAIGC National Assembly met at Boe, in the southeast, and declared the independence of Guinea-Bissau on 24 September 1973.
 This was recognized by a 93–7 UN General Assembly vote in November.

 Independence

 After the April 1974 Carnation Revolution, Portugal granted independence to Guinea-Bissau on 10 September 1974.
 Luís Cabral, Amílcar Cabral's half-brother, became president.
 The United States recognized Guinea-Bissau's independence that day.

 In late 1980, the government was overthrown in a coup led by prime minister and former armed-forces commander João Bernardo Vieira.

+In 1994, 20 years after independence, Guinea-Bissau's first multiparty legislative and presidential elections were held.